carterchene/longevity-drugs-analysis/README.md

 - 📊 Data Visualization: Presents insights through a Streamlit app
 - 🐳 Containerization: Dockerized for easy deployment
 - ☁️ Cloud Hosting: Deployed on Azure App Service
+- 🎭 Orchestration: Managed end-to-end with Dagster

 ## Architecture

 ![Architecture Diagram](path_to_architecture_diagram.png)

+1. **Orchestration**: Dagster manages the entire data pipeline flow.
-1. **Data Extraction**: Python scripts with Selenium scrape the DrugAge database.
+2. **Data Extraction**: Python scripts with Selenium scrape the DrugAge database.
-2. **Local Storage**: Raw data is stored in DuckDB for initial processing.
+3. **Local Storage**: Raw data is stored in DuckDB for initial processing.
-3. **Data Transformation**: dbt models clean and transform the data.
+4. **Data Transformation**: dbt models clean and transform the data.
-4. **Cloud Storage**: Processed data is loaded into Google BigQuery.
+5. **Cloud Storage**: Processed data is loaded into Google BigQuery.
-5. **Visualization**: A Streamlit app queries BigQuery and presents interactive visualizations.
+6. **Visualization**: A Streamlit app queries BigQuery and presents interactive visualizations.
-6. **Deployment**: The app is containerized with Docker and hosted on Azure App Service.
+7. **Deployment**: The app is containerized with Docker and hosted on Azure App Service.

 ## Technologies Used

+- Dagster (Orchestration)
 - Python
 - Selenium
 - DuckDB